 Examine the individual, not the label

-Brené Brown is one of my favorite authors.
+Brené Brown is one of my favorite writers and thinkers.

 In Braving the Wilderness, Brown writes: